LongNguyen3069/PortfolioProjects/Amazon_Project_README.md

 vw_sentiment_distribution

-🔹 Tableau Integration
+Tableau Integration

-This project was designed with visualization in mind.
+This project was designed for visualization.
 SQL queries were structured to directly power dashboards, including:

 KPI summary